 While legal work was both challenging and exciting, Davenport missed the close contact with people that work in the ministry provided.
 He requested a yearlong leave of absence from the law firm to fill a temporary ministerial vacancy at the nearby El Cajon Boulevard Church of Christ.
 During the course of the year, Pepperdine came to his attention.
 He thought it was the ideal place for him to continue to use his legal training, and because it was a Christian school, it would encourage his interest in ministry.
 He was offered—and accepted—an assistant professorship at Pepperdine's School of Law, which later led to his being named general counsel for the University.

-After nearly fifteen years at the helm of Pepperdine, Davenport announced in 1999 he would not seek another term as president.
-The dismay of the University community was tempered only by the fact that the Board of Regents chose a man handpicked by Davenport to help him guide the University through the turbulent 1980s and '90s-Andrew K. Benton-now serving Pepperdine as its seventh chief executive.
-Benton was formally inaugurated in September 2000.
+After nearly 15 years at the helm of Pepperdine, Davenport announced in 1999 he would not seek another term as president.
+The dismay of the University community was tempered only by the fact that the Board of Regents chose a man handpicked by Davenport to help him guide the University through the turbulent 1980s and '90s—Andrew K. Benton—who served Pepperdine as its seventh chief executive until July 31, 2019.

-Davenport's legacy is a strong one, and to honor his achievements throughout his fifteen-year career, the University recently endowed, with the significant help of regent Flora Laney Thornton and many other good friends, the David Davenport Institute for Public Policy.
-Because of his service, Pepperdine University is certain to "light the way" into the twenty-first century.
+Davenport's legacy is a strong one, and to honor his achievements throughout his 15-year career, the University endowed, with the significant help of regent Flora Laney Thornton and many other good friends, the Davenport Institute for Public Policy.
+Because of his service, Pepperdine University was perfectly situated to "light the way" into the 21st century.